dcorderoch/integral-approx/README.md

 # integral-approx

-this repository shows the use of abstract classes and polymorphism with integral approximation methods
+this repository shows the use of abstract classes and polymorphism in C++ with integral approximation methods

 the makefile file compiles with warning and debugging flags